dansleboby/ZoomPHP-sdk/docs/Api/ReportsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$from = new \DateTime("2013-10-20"); // \DateTime | Start date for which you would like to view the activity logs report.
+$from = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Start date for which you would like to view the activity logs report.
 Using the `from` and `to` parameters, specify a monthly date range for the report as the API only provides one month worth of data in one request.
 The specified date range should fall within the last six months.
-$to = new \DateTime("2013-10-20"); // \DateTime | End date up to which you would like to view the activity logs report.
+$to = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | End date up to which you would like to view the activity logs report.
 $page_size = 56; // int | The number of records to be returned within a single API call
-$next_page_token = "next_page_token_example"; // string | Next page token is used to paginate through large result sets
+$next_page_token = 'next_page_token_example'; // string | Next page token is used to paginate through large result sets

 try {
     $result = $apiInstance->reportSignInSignOutActivities($from, $to, $page_size, $next_page_token);